mvolkmann/blog/src/prolog.md

 To install the terminal command `gprolog` in macOS, enter `brew install gnu-prolog`.

-To start a GNU Prolog REPL from a terminal, enter `gprolog`.
+To start a GNU Prolog top level from a terminal, enter `gprolog`.

 ### Scryer Prolog